filakhtov/gentoo-use-docs/net-misc/wget.md

 The flag should only be enabled systemwide, because the OpenSSL and the LibreSSL libraries can't be installed at the same time.

 ### metalink
 Pass the `--with-metalink` option to the configure script.
-Enable support for metalink extensible metadata file format that provides a list of resources for a file (URLs for all the mirrors and P2P resources) along with checksums and other metadata.
-Mirrors can have details like their location listed, allowing downloads to be filtered by location to use local mirrors which is more efficient.
-Checksums are used to automatically verify files, along with repair information to fix corrupted files already downloaded and downloads in progress.
+Enable support for downloading files using the metalink extensible metadata file format, that provides a list of resources for a file (URLs for all the mirrors and P2P resources) along with checksums and other metadata.

 It is safe to disable this flag, because metalink is not widely adopted.